jflournoy/sdxl-prompt-explore/README.md

 - Undo, reset, and **export of ranked results** back to JSON.
 - Supports `.png`, `.jpg`, `.jpeg`, and `.gif`.

-This project is framework-agnostic: it makes no assumptions about the content of your images or prompts.
-If desired, you can add filters to handle specific domains (e.g., skip NSFW prompts).

 ---

 ## Project Structure